sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 <br>

-## 5. Description of the Notebooks
+## 6. Description of the Notebooks

+### Dataset Creation
 * [Custom_Data_Creation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Custom_Data_Creation.ipynb): This notebook downloads and creates the image dataset for the food classifier network, splitting the data into train and test subsets.
 * [Custom_Data_Creation_Classification.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Custom_Data_Creation_Classification.ipynb): This notebook downloads and creates the image dataset for the binary classification network, splitting the data into train and test subsets.
 * [Unknown_Class_Generation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Unknown_Class_Generation.ipynb).
 This notebook generates the "unknown" category, which is required to train the ViT model for 102 classes (101 known food types plus the "unknown" category).
 * [Unknown_Class_Generation_2.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Unknown_Class_Generation_2.ipynb).
 This notebook generates the "unknown" class for the binary classification model that differentiates between known and unknown food types.

+### Binary Classificators
 * [FoodNoFood_Classification_Modeling.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/FoodNoFood_Classification_Modeling.ipynb): It implements a binary classification model to distinguish between food and non-food images, using the simple EfficientNetB0 architecture.
 * [KnownUnknown_Classification_Modeling.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/KnownUnknown_Classification_Modeling.ipynb): It implements a binary classification model to distinguish between known and unknown food categories, using the simple EfficientNetB0 architecture.

+### Multi-class Model Training
 * [EfficientNetB2_Modeling.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/EfficientNetB2_Modeling.ipynb): In this notebook, an EfficientNetB2 Convolutional Neural Network (CNN) is trained for different combinations of parameters, such as batch size, hidden units, and number of epochs.
 * [EfficientNetV2L_Modeling.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/EfficientNetV2L_Modeling.ipynb): In this notebook, an EfficientNetV2L CNN is trained for different combinations of parameters, such as batch size, hidden units, and number of epochs.
 * [ViT_Modeling_v1.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Modeling_v1.ipynb): This notebook outlines the creation, compilation, and training of multiple ViT-Base and ViT-Large networks, by applying both transfer learning and regular learning of the whole backbones.
 Several training configurations have been tested in order to find the optimal tunning for these architectures.
 * [ViT_Modeling_v2.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Modeling_v2.ipynb): It includes more ViT-Base models trained with an input image size of 384x384 pixels instead of 224x224 pixels, which require other non-default pretrained weights, particularly [ViT_B_16_Weights.IMAGENET1K_SWAG_E2E_V1](https://pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html#torchvision.models.vit_b_16).
 * [ViT_Modeling_v3.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Modeling_v3.ipynb): It includes more ViT-Base models trained with 102 classes, the 101 original ones plus another called "unknown", and using an input image size of 384x384 pixels instead of 224x224 pixels, which require other non-default pretrained weights, particularly [ViT_B_16_Weights.IMAGENET1K_SWAG_E2E_V1](https://pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html#torchvision.models.vit_b_16).

+### Multi-class Model Performance Evaluation
 * [EfficientNetB2_Evaluation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/EfficientNetB2_Evaluation.ipynb): This notebook mainly focuses on evaluating the model obtained from the EfficientNetB2_Modeling.ipynb notebook.
 The evaluation metrics used include: accuracy, false positive rate at 95% recall, prediction time on the CPU and GPU, model size, and number of parameters.
 * [EfficientNetV2L_Evaluation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/EfficientNetV2L_Evaluation.ipynb): This notebook mainly focuses on evaluating the model obtained from the EfficientNetV2L_Modeling.ipynb notebook.
 The evaluation metrics used include: accuracy, false positive rate at 95% recall, prediction time on the CPU and GPU, model size, and number of parameters.
 * [ViT_Evaluation_v1.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Evaluation_v1.ipynb): This notebook mainly focuses on evaluating the best performing ViT model obtained from the ViT_Modeling_v1.ipynb notebook.
 The evaluation metrics used include: accuracy, false positive rate at 95% recall, prediction time on the CPU and GPU, model size, and number of parameters.
 * [ViT_Evaluation_v2.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Evaluation_v2.ipynb): This notebook mainly focuses on evaluating the best performing ViT model obtained from the ViT_Modeling_v2.ipynb notebook.
 The evaluation metrics used include: accuracy, false positive rate at 95% recall, prediction time on the CPU and GPU, model size, and number of parameters.
 * [ViT_Evaluation_v3.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Evaluation_v3.ipynb): This notebook mainly focuses on evaluating the best performing ViT model obtained from the ViT_Modeling_v3.ipynb notebook.
 The evaluation metrics used include: accuracy, false positive rate at 95% recall, prediction time on the CPU and GPU, model size, and number of parameters.

+### Comparing Vision Transformers and CNNs
+* [Comp_ConvNeXt_Modeling.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_ConvNeXt_Modeling.ipynb) / [Comp_ConvNeXt_Evaluation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_ConvNeXt_Evaluation.ipynb): These notebooks are used to train and evaluate the performance of a ConvNeXt CNN model.
+* [Comp_ConvNeXt_Modeling.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_ConvNeXt_Modeling.ipynb) / [Comp_ResNeXt101_32X8D_Evaluation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_ResNeXt101_32X8D_Evaluation.ipynb): These notebooks are used to train and evaluate the performance of a ResNeXt101-32X8D CNN model.
+* [Comp_ViT224_Modeling.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_ViT224_Modeling.ipynb) / [Comp_ViT224_Evaluation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_ViT224_Evaluation.ipynb): These notebooks are used to train and evaluate the performance of a ViT/16-224 Transformer model.
+* [Comp_ViT384_Modeling.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_ViT384_Modeling.ipynb) / [Comp_ViT384_Evaluation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_ViT384_Evaluation.ipynb): These notebooks are used to train and evaluate the performance of a ViT/16-384 Transformer model.
+* [Comp_DeiT_Modeling.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_DeiT_Modeling.ipynb) / [Comp_DeiT_Evaluation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_DeiT_Evaluation.ipynb): These notebooks are used to train and evaluate the performance of a [Data Efficient Image Transformer (DeiT)](https://arxiv.org/abs/2012.12877) model.
+* [Comp_Swin_Modeling.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_Swin_Modeling.ipynb) / [Comp_Swin_Evaluation.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Comp_Swin_Evaluation.ipynb): These notebooks are used to train and evaluate the performance of a [Hierarchical Vision Transformer based on Schifted Windows (Swin)](https://github.com/microsoft/Swin-Transformer) model.

+### The App
 * [Model_Deployment.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Model_Deployment.ipynb): This notebook generates the necessary files and graphical user interface for the web application to be hosted on Hugging Face.
 The Gradio framework is used to showcase the performance of the transformer network.
 * [Model_Deployment_v2.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Model_Deployment_v2.ipynb): This notebook adds a binary classification model to the app, designed to distinguish between food and non-food images.
 * [Model_Deployment_v3.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Model_Deployment_v3.ipynb): This notebook replaces the food classification model with another one with higher prediction accuracy, but at the cost of slower predictions.
 This new ViT model analyses images of 384x384 pixels, instead of 224x224 pixels.
 * [Model_Deployment_v4.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Model_Deployment_v4.ipynb): This notebook updates the app to use a new ViT-Base/16-384 model trained with 102 (110 + "unknown") classes (see [ViT_Modeling_v3.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/ViT_Modeling_v3.ipynb)).
 This network analyses images of 384x384 pixels, instead of 224x224 pixels.
 * [Model_Deployment_v5.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Model_Deployment_v5.ipynb): This notebook introduces an updated version of the app, with the primary change being an improved display of the supported food types.
 * [Model_Deployment_v6.ipynb](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/Model_Deployment_v6.ipynb): This notebook updated the app with the inclusion of another binary classification model to distiguish between known and unknown food types.
 This change only affect the ViT Pro model.

+### ViT and Other Training Libraries
 * [vision_transformer.py](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/modules/vision_transformer.py): Implementation of the ViT architecture describe in the paper titled ["An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"](https://arxiv.org/abs/2010.11929).
 Two classes are implemented:
     * `ViT`: original ViT architecture as described in the paper
     * `ViTv2`: identical to ViT except that the classification head can be passed as an argument, allowing for customization of the number of hidden layers and units per layer.
 Even it is also possible to pass a list of classification heads and stacking them by averaging.
 * [engine.py](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/modules/engine.py): Contains functions to handle the training, validation, and inference processes of a neural network.
 * [helper_functions.py](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/modules/helper_functions.py): Provides utility functions for analysis, visualization, and reading/writing PyTorch neural networks.
-* [scheduler.py](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/modules/scheduler.py): A collection of custome learning rate schedulers.
+* [schedulers.py](https://github.com/sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/blob/main/notebooks/modules/schedulers.py): A collection of custome learning rate schedulers.
 Some classes have been taken from [kamrulhasanrony](https://github.com/kamrulhasanrony/Vision-Transformer-based-Food-Classification/tree/master).
 Many thanks!